90sCraig/Craigbot-Cogs/dictionary/README.rst

 Credit
 ------

 This cog is a fork of the original Dictionary cog by [AAA3A-AAA3A](https://github.com/AAA3A-AAA3A).
-Special thanks to Kreusada for the Python code to automatically generate this documentation!